 "Come, let us build ourselves a city, with a tower that reaches to the heavens, so that we may make a name for ourselves and not be scattered over the face of the whole earth." -- Genesis 11:4

 Bible Study Online Article Covers :

-In the last article we'd took a close look at Nimrod the mighty son of Cush.
+In the last article, we'd taken a closer look at Nimrod, the mighty son of Cush.
 I'd touched on how Nimrod was a different type of breed, a different type of man, for we'd discovered that he wasn't content with being a ruler over just one kingdom.
 No, Nimrod was a conqueror at heart, and being a hunter of living things, was simply in his nature.
-And it didn't matter if he was hunting man or beast.
+And it didn't matter if he was a hunting man or beast.
 And just like I'd stated in the last article, during Nimrod's reign, we find that he had established four different cities from within The Land of Shinar: Babel, Erech, Accad, and Calneh.

 "But the Lord came down to see the city and the tower which the sons of men had built.
 And the Lord said, 'Indeed the people are one and they all have one language, and this is what they begin to do; now nothing that they propose to do will be withheld from them.
 Come, let Us go down and there confuse their language, that they may not understand one another's speech." -- Genesis 11:5-7

 Nevertheless, we move forward: "As men moved eastward, they found a plain in 'The Land of Shinar' and settle there.
 Then they said to one another, 'Come and let's make bricks and bake them thoroughly.'" -- Genesis 11:2,3